 Two types of customers rely on the SCEX:

 Lenders developing their own platform system can just drop the SCEX module into their software.
 The full array of Sherman’s calculations for accrual types, loan types, and payment protection products are then customized with setups to match the lender’s methods.
 Lenders developing their own systems, who chose the SCEX, or a custom calculation engine we developed specifically for them, include Wells Fargo, KeyCorp, Paccar Financial, Union Bank, and Chase Education Funding.

-Loan origination software providers rely on the SCEX as the calculation heart of their systems.
-They don't have to worry about programming the loan types, interest methods, payment protection plans, and Truth In Lending disclosures their clients require, because the SCEX covers all of this and more.
+Loan origination and servicing software providers rely on the SCEX as the calculation heart of their systems.
+They don’t have to worry about programming the loan types, interest methods, payment protection plans, and Truth In Lending disclosures their clients require, because the SCEX covers all of this and more.
 Sherman and Associates also provides the downstream support for all of these elements.
-Please see our Partner's Section for a partial list of our LOS partners.
-It includes the major LOS providers across the Consumer/Commercial lending space.
+Please see the Partners area of our site for a partial list of our LOS partners.
+It includes the major LOS providers across the consumer, commercial, mortgage, and student lending spaces.